stsaz/ffpack/README.md

 		$ git clone https://github.com/stsaz/ffbase
 		$ git clone https://github.com/stsaz/ffpack

-2. Build dependent libraries:
+2. Build dependent libraries.

+	There are scripts to automatically download and build the required dependency libraries (based on these official packages: xz, zlib, zstd).

-		cd ffpack/test
+		cd ffpack
-		make depend
+		make libs

+	This command will create these files:

+		lzma/liblzma-ff.so
+		zlib/libz-ff.so
+		zstd/libzstd-ffpack.so

+	You may copy these files into your project directory.

 3. In your build script:

+	Compiler flags:

 		-IFFBASE_DIR -IFFPACK_DIR

+	Linker flags:

+		-LLIBS_DIR -llzma-ff -lz-ff -lzstd-ffpack

-where `FFBASE_DIR` is your ffbase/ directory, and `FFPACK_DIR` is your ffpack/ directory.
+	where `FFBASE_DIR` is your ffbase/ directory,
+	`FFPACK_DIR` is your ffpack/ directory,
+	and `LIBS_DIR` is the directory with compression libraries.

 4. And then just use the necessary files: